wedesoft/www.wedesoft.de/_posts/2026-04-22-proximal-policy-optimization.md

 * Start with \\(\hat{A} _ {T-1} = \delta_{T-1}\\)
 * Continue with \\(\hat{A} _ t = \delta_t + \gamma \hat{A} _ {t+1}\\) for \\(t=T-2,T-3,\ldots,0\\)

-PPO uses an additional factor *λ≤1* called Generalized Advantage Estimation (GAE) which can be used to steer the training towards more immediate rewards if there are stability issues.
+PPO uses an additional factor \\(\lambda\le 1\\) called Generalized Advantage Estimation (GAE) which can be used to steer the training towards more immediate rewards if there are stability issues.
 See [Schulman et al.](https://arxiv.org/abs/1707.06347) for more details.

 #### Implementation of Deltas